TABLE OF CONTENTS

 Accepting credit and debit card payments provides convenience for your customers.
-Most consumers have come to expect it and some will turn to your competitors if you fail to offer it.
-In addition, credit and debit card payments help you get paid faster than alternative payment methods.
-Cash is obviously the fastest, but purchases in cash have been declining each year.
+Most consumers have come to expect it, and some will turn to your competitors if you fail to offer it.
+Besides, credit and debit card payments help you get paid faster than alternative payment methods.
+Cash is the fastest, but purchases in cash have been declining each year.
 As with any financial transaction, there are risks to accepting credit and debit card payments.
 Fortunately, there are also precautions that you can take to prevent these issues from occurring.
-If you will be accepting card payments for the first time, here are some vital rules to follow:
+If you will be accepting card payments for the first time, here are some important rules to follow:

 Get Familiar With The Credit Card Environment

 If this is your first venture into accepting card payments, it is essential to spend some time getting to know the environment.
 For example, the United States is phasing out the magnetic strip cards we have been using for years.
 Criminals employ advanced methods to steal financial information.
 The primary card issuers have created a global standard that uses tiny computer chips built into the cards to authenticate and secure the transactions.
-The computer chips make the cards more secure, and harder to counterfeit.
+The computer chips make the cards more secure and harder to counterfeit.
 If wanting to process via a terminal or POS system, your credit and debit card payment processing system must have the capability to accept these new high-tech cards.

 Get Familiar With Terminology Used in Accepting Card Payments

 Business owners should become familiar with the following industry terms.
 It will go a long way in keeping things under control when dealing with new systems and technology.

 - Merchant Account: The system used to process credit and debit card payments.
 You can obtain a merchant account from a payment processing specialist.

 - Processing Fees: The service fees that you pay for payment processing.
 Typically a small percentage of each transaction or a flat monthly fee.

 - Retail Point Of Sale (POS) System: The hardware and software system conducts credit card, debit card, cash, and paper check payments for in-store sales.